vitorpavinato/dmel_data/remake_vcf/README.md

 - your target `.vcf`;
 - the reference sequence of the target genome (the one you are lifting the SNPs to);
 - the associated `.dict` file (see how to get one below);
-- and the chain files, downloaded from UCSC.
+- and the chain files, downloaded from UCSC (found [here](https://hgdownload.soe.ucsc.edu/goldenPath/dm3/liftOver/)).

 How to create a folder to link the machines:
 ```zsh
 docker run -v ~/Documents/Repositories/dmel_data/remake_vcf:/gatk/my_data -it broadinstitute/gatk:latest
 ```

+More info on how to use GATK Docker version, can be found [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035889991--How-to-Run-GATK-in-a-Docker-container).

 Where `my_folder` is a folder in my computer and `gatk/my_data` is a folder inside the Docker.

 Put everything you have except the `.dict` file in your folder.
 After creating the link, we will be able to navigate inside the container.
-There we will run, to obtain the `.dict` file:
+There we will run, to obtain the `.dict` file.
+You can find the [documentation here](https://gatk.broadinstitute.org/hc/en-us/articles/360037422891-CreateSequenceDictionary-Picard-):

 ```bash
 cd liftover